|

 We

 exercise modelers' license with restraint.
-For example, the modeled portion
+For example, the modeled

-in order to operate using our preferred timetable and train order system,
+our preferred timetable and train order system, we choose to overlook

-we choose to overlook that inconvenient fact.
-Some locations are being
+that inconvenient fact.
+Some locations are being modeled as precisely

-modeled as precisely as is possible, while others are being simplified
+as is possible, while others are being simplified or rearranged if necessary

-or rearranged if necessary to fit within our space constraints.
+to fit within our space constraints.

 There were three major factors that contributed to our choice of the